-- Gram negative rod, Enterobacteriaceae w/ human strains as (1) commensal bowel flora, (2) intestinal pathogenic (enteric/diarrheogenic), (3) extraintestinal pathogenic.
+- Gram negative (GN) rod, E. coli member of Enterobacteriaceae: human strains may be (1) commensal bowel flora, (2) intestinal pathogenic (enteric/diarrheogenic), (3) extraintestinal pathogenic.

-- Predominant facultative anaerobe of normal human colonic flora.
+- Predominant GN in composition of normal human colonic flora.

 - ~ 90% strains ferment lactose; some diarrheogenic E. coli strains, including many of the EIEC strains, typically lactose negative.
 Indole test 99% (+).